StultusEstQuiHocLegit/CNCHELPER/README.md

 # TRAMANNPROJECTS CNCHELPER

 A web-based tool for preparing and arranging black-and-white SVGs for laser cutting or engraving.
-To allow sending paths directly, add the following to the URL: https://www.tnxapi.com/CNCHELPER/index.php?email=hi@tnxapi.com&company=test&ms=mm&&w=600h=400
+To allow sending paths directly, add the following to the URL: https://www.tnxapi.com/CNCHELPER/index.php?email=hi@tnxapi.com&company=test+company&ms=mm&&w=600h=400

 this is the base URL: https://www.tnxapi.com/CNCHELPER/index.php and then you can add additional attributes after the "?", if you want multiple ones, combine them with "&", possible attributes are:
 - email for sending paths directly: ?email=hi@tnxapi.com
-- company name: &company=test
+- company name: &company=test+company (replace empty spaces " " with "+")
 - measurement system (mm or inch): &ms=mm
 - work area width &w=600
 - work area height: &h=400